purpleyoung/Capston.3-Reinforcement-Learning-Using-Actor-Critic-Method-On-Stocks/README.md

 - implement RL on a frozen-lake envirionemnt
 - tweak parameters, rewards, and actions
 - 'port' my 'game' to one of the aforementioned 'game engines'

+To Do's:
+- Collect helpers, including saving and accessing agents